cmars/distrans/README.md

 ## Trackers

-Trackers will enable a swarm of distrans peers to operate more like bittorrent, where blocks may be simultaneously seeded and fetched.
+Trackers will enable a swarm of stigmerge peers to operate more like bittorrent, where blocks may be simultaneously seeded and fetched.

 ## Multi-file shares

-The distrans wire protocol and indexing structures support multi-file shares, but this hasn't been fully implemented yet.
+The stigmerge wire protocol and indexing structures support multi-file shares, but this hasn't been fully implemented yet.

 # Troubleshooting

 ## Clock skew

-Distrans operates an embedded Veilid node, which requires a synchronized local clock.
-Clock skew can prevent distrans from connecting to the Veilid network.
+stigmerge operates an embedded Veilid node, which requires a synchronized local clock.
+Clock skew can prevent stigmerge from connecting to the Veilid network.

 ## Debug logging

 Logging can be configured with the [RUST_LOG environment variable](https://docs.rs/env_logger/latest/env_logger/#enabling-logging).

-`RUST_LOG=debug` will enable all debug-level logging in distrans as well as veilid-core, which may be useful for troubleshooting low-level Veilid network problems and reporting issues.
+`RUST_LOG=debug` will enable all debug-level logging in stigmerge as well as veilid-core, which may be useful for troubleshooting low-level Veilid network problems and reporting issues.

 ## Issues

-When opening an issue, note the OS type, OS release version, distrans version, and steps to reproduce.
+When opening an issue, note the OS type, OS release version, stigmerge version, and steps to reproduce.
 Any logs you can attach may help.

 # Development

-In a Nix environment, `nix develop github:cmars/distrans` (or `nix develop` in this directory) to get a devshell with the necessary tool dependencies.
+In a Nix environment, `nix develop github:cmars/stigmerge` (or `nix develop` in this directory) to get a devshell with the necessary tool dependencies.

 On other platforms a [Veilid development environment](https://gitlab.com/veilid/veilid/-/blob/2ec00e18da999dd16b8c84444bb1e60f9503e752/DEVELOPMENT.md) will suffice.